LlamaEdge/LlamaEdge/api-server/README.md

 ### `/v1/files` endpoint

 `/v1/files` endpoint is used for uploading text and markdown files to LlamaEdge API server.
+To use this endpoint, user `embedding` or `max` subcommands to start the API server.

 <details> <summary> Example </summary>